jspm/jspm.org/docs/cdn.md

 Individual package exports are installed separately as they are separate entries in the import map.

-Once a dependency has been added the UI allows changing the dependency version or adding or removing [package exports](#exports-field) from the import map.
-By default if no subpath is added initially only the main entry point for the package will be added to the import map.
+Once a dependency has been added, the UI allows changing the dependency version or adding or removing [package exports](#exports-field) from the import map.
+By default if no subpath is added initially, only the main entry point for the package will be added to the import map.
 Each line of the import map `"imports"` section corresponds to a single dependency version and exports subpath in the dependencies bar.

-The bottom left of the sidebar allows configuring the [conditional exports](#conditional-exports) environment resolution from the environment panel, allowing choosing eg the production or development variants of packages.
+The bottom left of the sidebar allows configuring the [conditional exports](#conditional-exports) environment resolution from the environment panel, allowing for choosing e.g. the production or development variants of packages.

 The import map generated can be downloaded or copied directly into an HTML application.